SagarMainali/temporary-event-frontend/README.md

 - Upon template selection, automatically navigate to the event's website editor.
 - The editable sections (e.g., Hero, Schedule, Gallery, Footer, etc) are marked with an 'edit icon' to edit which can be clicked to open its corresponding editor.
   - Each section supports content types like text, images and video(to be added later).
-  - The updated contents are saved locally first by sections. [reason]
+  - The updated contents are saved locally first by sections.
 - Real-time previews of the updated website.
 - **"Save All"**: Updates the **Website** document in the database with the updated contents.
 This action also clears the locally saved data.